ammar-tanwar/bloglearnbay/posts/exploratory-data-analysis-on-iris-dataset.md

 Exploratory Data Analysis refers to the critical process of performing initial investigations on data so as to discover patterns, spot anomalies, to test hypotheses and to check assumptions with the help of summary statistics and graphical representations.

 It is always good to explore and compare a data set with multiple exploratory techniques.
-After the exploratory data analysis, you will get confidence in your data to point where you’re ready to engage a machine learning algorithm and another benefit of EDA is to the selection of feature variables that will be used later for Machine Learning.
+After the exploratory data analysis, you will get confidence in your data to point where you’re ready to engage a Machine Learning algorithm and another benefit of EDA is to the selection of feature variables that will be used later for Machine Learning.

 In this post, we take Iris Dataset to get the process of EDA.